lowfatcomputing/psoc-tabular/README.md

 ##HS - Horizontal Segmentation

-`hs` traverses to another UDB pair horizontally.
-It it situated between the left and right hv blocks of a pair.
+`hs` traverse to another UDB pair horizontally.
+They are situated between the left and right hv blocks of a pair.

     row bit back_reg forw_reg